Professor of Computer Engineering

 For questions regarding study and admissions please contact us:

-Our Electronics and Computer Engineering BEng (Hons) degree equips students with the theoretical knowledge, practical skills and competencies required to enter a range of Electronics and Computer Engineering related careers through the exploration of software/hardware design concepts and implementation.
+The University of Northampton’s Electronics and Computer Engineering BEng (Hons) degree equips students with the theoretical knowledge, practical skills and competencies required to enter a range of Electronics and Computer Engineering related careers.
+The computer engineering degree goes through the exploration of software/hardware design concepts and implementation.

-Throughout the course, you will be able to explore and implement exciting software and hardware design concepts.
+Throughout the computer engineering course, you will be able to explore and implement exciting software and hardware design concepts.
 You will also analyse and engage with emerging trends and innovations such as Internet of Things (IoT), Embedded Systems, electronic circuits, mobile application development.
-Further areas of focus include programmable electronics, sensor development, basic robotics, hardware artificial intelligence and control devices.
+Further areas of focus for the electronics and computer engineering degree include programmable electronics, sensor development, basic robotics, hardware artificial intelligence and control devices.

 Our BEng programme gives you the platform to critically analyse and apply knowledge of key principles, theories and concepts relating to Electronics and Computer Engineering.
 Each of these applications are coherent, detailed and informed by the academic discipline or area of professional practice.

-You will also develop and apply a range of problem-solving skills to real-world electronics and computer engineering scenarios.
-The development of these skills will aid you in building towards building your professional and academic career prospects.
+On this electronics and computing engineering course, you will also develop and apply a range of problem-solving skills to real-world electronics and computer engineering scenarios.
+The development of these skills will aid you in strengthening your professional and academic career prospects.

 This degree in computer engineering and electronics is carefully designed to provide you with the skillset of both electronics and computer engineering, exposing you to the multidimensional skillset required in both fields.

-In the first year, you will study six modules including Object Programming, Fundamentals of Computing Systems, Electronic Engineering Practice, Engineering Industry Practice, Engineering Mathematics and Engineering Simulations.
+In the first year of this computer engineering degree, you will study six modules including Object Programming, Fundamentals of Computing Systems, Electronic Engineering Practice, Engineering Industry Practice, Engineering Mathematics and Engineering Simulations.